Skip to Content

 Head into the mountains of Cyprus for some stunning views and trekking

 Ok, so we’ve gushed about the beaches, food, and wine.
 Now it’s time to strap on a pair of hiking boots and get moving!
 You didn’t think we were going to let you off that easy, did you?
-There are many gorgeous villages across the Troodos Mountains where you can base yourself in like Platres, Vasa, and Vouni.
+There are many gorgeous villages across the Troodos Mountains where you can base yourself like Platres, Vasa, and Vouni.
 Head out on a clear day to capture the magnificent views from the summit.
-More importantly, bring a camera, so you can immortalise the sights in your memory forever!
+More importantly, bring a camera, so you can immortalize the sights in your memory forever!

 Wine tasting in the mountain villages